awedis/react-programming/README.md

   - If we click on the button we need to add a record in the history (Pro_19.js)
   - React supports only one reducer if we want to split them we need to combine as pass it to the store (Pro_20.js)
   - When we click on a button we need to save in the serve once we get a confirmation that the data is saved in the server than we can update the state.
 Middleware (Pro_21.js)
+  - Redux Thunk, instead of dispatching the actions, we gonna wrap it with a function (thunk) and than we gonna call that function to return those actions.
+  - npm install --save redux-thunk